spotify/scio-idea-plugin/README.md

 # Logging

-This pluging uses IDEA diagnostic logger, you can find log files under standard IntelliJ directory ([doc](https://intellij-support.jetbrains.com/hc/en-us/articles/206544519-Directories-used-by-the-IDE-to-store-settings-caches-plugins-and-logs)).
+This plugin uses IDEA diagnostic logger, you can find log files under standard IntelliJ directory ([doc](https://intellij-support.jetbrains.com/hc/en-us/articles/206544519-Directories-used-by-the-IDE-to-store-settings-caches-plugins-and-logs)).
 For example for macOS: `~/Library/Logs/<PRODUCT><VERSION>/idea.log`.

 If there is error level message logged, it will show up in IntelliJ Event Log.